ut2019nn/ut2019nn.github.io/index.md

 The network's implementation can be found in [this notebook](https://colab.research.google.com/drive/1WqVP-4bfY7v0rrE1Ag8d7zMSstIYY5eN#scrollTo=XkpaDOwykXlo)

-The accuracy of the classification part is around 53%.
+The accuracy of the classification part is around 53% (balanced accuracy 52%).
 This is not the best result, but in out opinion this network is capable of predicting the size and direction together better than the others.
 We came to this point by looking at the graph of predictions.

 ![LSTM Neural Network. predicted vs actual](https://drive.google.com/uc?export=view&id=1NFUr2C8dPwxqF_4hwkbsjnIDP06ZY9ca)